-While I appreciate Mrs A's strength of feeling regarding her complaint, I do not think I've seen enough to say that there has been a breach of contract, or misrepresentation.
+And while I appreciate Mrs H's strength of feeling regarding her complaint, I do not think I've seen enough to say that there has been a breach of contract, or misrepresentation.

 My final decision

 My final decision is I do not uphold this complaint.